-Some of the videos will really help you to digest what this rig is trying to achieve!
+The video below will really help you to digest what this rig is trying to achieve!

 These are really effective carp rigs that can be used anywhere.

-#4 - The Chod Rig
+4. The Chod Rig

 You may or may not of heard the chod rig.